Modern Tailwind CSS and Next.js setup

-Start with a fresh project
+Start the project

-pnpm create next-app@latest my-tailwind-app --typescript --eslint --app
+pnpm create next-app@latest my-tailwind-app --typescript --app

 cd my-tailwind-app